 Hue – Flight to Ho Chi Minh CityDay 12

-Upon arrival we will be met by your private guide and driver and taken to the hotel for check in.
-Rooms are usually available after mid-day.
+Upon arrival, we will be met by your private guide and driver and taken to the hotel for check-in.

 You will be met again and embark upon an exploration of this Metropolitan City.
-You will visit the Notre Dame Cathedral, the Rex Hotel, City Hall, the Opera House, the colonial Post Office, renowned for its architecture, and the Ben Thanh Market.
+You will visit the Notre Dame Cathedral, the historic Rex Hotel, City Hall, the Opera House, the General Post Office, renowned for its architecture, and Ben Thanh Market.
 Later stop at the Reunification Palace and the moving War Remnants Museum to learn more of Vietnam’s turbulent past.

 End your day at the Jade Emperor Pagoda before returning to your hotel.

 HCM City – Cu Chi Tunnels & Cao Dai TempleDay 13